 I created my own waterfall meditation pond a few years ago, and now spend endless hours enjoying the beauty, tranquility, and meditational zen-like peace it provides to me and my family.
 Of all the projects I've taken on around my home, there is something special about the waterfall meditation pond.

 The great news is you can create one, too.
+My pond—the one you see in these photos, the one I'll tell you how to build—is actually two ponds, one with a waterfall and the other with a fountain, both connected by a stream.
+The water noise it makes is music to the ears.
 The entire project only takes one day's effort to complete and the best part is there is minimal maintenance.
 It will enhance your yard and give you that place to escape at the end of the day, everyday.

 What You'll Need